-Ontario is planning Highway 413, a redundant and unnecessary toll highway that would pave over farms and forests and cost taxpayers billions.
+Ontario is planning Highway 413, a redundant and unnecessary toll highway that would pave over farm, forests, wetlands and a portion of the Greenbelt and cost taxpayers billions.

 Right now Highway 407 (another toll highway) is underused.
 Yet the province is proposing to build another east-west toll highway just 15 km away.

 - Building a new highway gets more polluting cars on the road, and usually does nothing to relieve congestion over time.
 In fact, an expert panel study found the highway would only save drivers 30-60 seconds per trip.

 - Building Highway 413 (also known as the GTA West) would cost Ontario taxpayers billions.
 And it would mean less money is available to invest in crucial public transit.